“I still don’t understand, Carrie – why do you want to travel … there?”

 I nod and try not to notice that her eyes glisten again.
 “That would be nice.”

 “So … ” she says, readying herself for the conclusion, looking relieved, “I guess that’s it then.
-Carrie Sawyer – going to to Latin America in eight weeks.
+Carrie Sawyer – going to to Latin America for eight weeks.
 Or eighty!”

 “Big adventure, huh?”
 Nadine continues, and hugs her books now, the glistening in her eyes very close to running over.” – Big adventure, once-in-a-lifetime.
 Carrie-Thelma-and-Louise-Sawyer.
 Oh, God, I wish I had the courage, Carrie.
 Yes, I you’re right.
 I really wish so.”